rashafathima/eodash_hackathon/README.md

 # Model Description

-### This is source code will give you all an overview of what our project is.
+### This source code will give you an overview of what our project is.

 ## Our code is divided into four sections :